Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 We do not allow the following:

-- Posting copies of private communications between private individuals without the explicit consent of all parties to the communication
+- Posting images of, transcripts of, copies of, or links to private communications between private individuals without the explicit consent of all parties to the communication.
+Redacting names or other information does not supplant the need to secure permissions

 - Posting intimate or explicit images taken or posted without the subject’s express consent

-- Content that violates others’ privacy, including sensitive or confidential information such as credit card numbers, social security numbers, non-public phone numbers, physical addresses, email addresses, or other non-public information
+- Content that violates others’ privacy or personal safety, including sensitive or confidential information such as credit card numbers, social security numbers, non-public phone numbers, physical addresses, email addresses, or other similar information

 - Posting content primarily to drive traffic to, or increase the search rankings of, an external site, product, or service